RadioShaq/Udacious-Landing/README.md

 This project uses the following technologies:

-HTML5: For structuring the content.
+*HTML5*: For structuring the content.

-CSS: For styling and responsive layout.
+*CSS*: For styling and responsive layout.

-JavaScript: For dynamic navigation, active state management, and smooth scrolling.
+*J*avaScript*: For dynamic navigation, active state management, and smooth scrolling.

-Google Fonts: For custom typography.

 ### *Contributions*